onflow/fcl-js/packages/fcl-core/src/exec/query.md

 Programmatically Query Flow.
 A light, stable and approachable higher level wrapper around the script variant of the FCL/JS-SDK interaction.

 > The primary idea here is to make querying the Flow Blockchain more approachable by providing an interface that hides most of the complexity.
-Eventually this way of querying the chain will be able to pull stored script interactions from on chain repositories of scripts/transactions, this interface provides some inital steps/foundation in that direction.
+Eventually this way of querying the chain will be able to pull stored script interactions from on chain repositories of scripts/transactions, this interface provides some initial steps/foundation in that direction.

 ## Status